 The applicant is free to modify a rejected application with additional information and submit it again; this restarts the two week comment period.

 Decisions made by the reviewer may be appealed to the IESG [RFC 2028] under the same rules as other IETF decisions [RFC 2026].
 All registered forms are available online in the directory http://www.iana.org/numbers.html under "languages".

 Updates of registrations follow the same procedure as registrations.
 The subtag reviewer decides whether to allow a new registrant to update a registration made by someone else; normally objections by the original registrant would carry extra weight in such a decision.

-Note: The purpose of the "published description" in the registration form is intended as an aid to people trying to verify whether a language is registered or what language or language variation a particular subtag refers to.
+Note: The purpose of the "published description" is intended as an aid to people trying to verify whether a language is registered, or what language a particular subtag refers to.
 In most cases, reference to an authoritative grammar or dictionary of that language will be useful; in cases where no such work exists, other well known works describing that language or in that language may be appropriate.
 The subtag reviewer decides what constitutes "good enough" reference material.
-This requirement is not intended to exclude particular languages or dialects due to the size of the speaker population or lack of a standardized orthography.
-Minority languages will be considered equally on their own merits.

 The only security issue that has been raised with language tags since the publication of RFC 1766, which stated that "Security issues are believed to be irrelevant to this memo", is a concern with language ranges used in content negotiation - that they may be used to infer the nationality of the sender, and thus identify potential targets for surveillance.